Spice It Up for the Holidays!

 A Guest Post by Marcia Carrillo

-I’m talking about roasted jalapenos and tomatoes blended into a delicious, homemade chili sauce, simmering with chicken and served with rice and beans.
+I’m talking about roasted jalapenos and tomatoes blended into a delicious, homemade chili sauce (look into https://happyspicyhour.com/ to know more about the other variations available in this dish), simmering with chicken and served with rice and beans.
 That’s what’s I made for the Keeler family for dinner.
 Alice Keeler often mentions in her workshops that “…homework is NOT more important than family dinner…”.Of course this statement reflects her philosophy and research that you can read about in the book that she and Matt Miller wrote, Ditch That Homework. #ditchHW

 Family dinner was always an important part of my life growing up, and I have done my best to continue this ritual with my daughters.
 Now that my daughters are teenagers, I value the times we are actually all able to sit around the table, tell stories, laugh, and enjoy a good meal.
 Preparing a delicious, home-cooked meal is one way that I show my family how much I love them and when I met my husband, who is Hispanic, I became determined to learn to cook authentic Mexican food.
 I learned this recipe from my sister-in-law by observing, assisting, and asking a lot of questions so I would be able to make this recipe just like my husband’s mom.
 I’ve been making this recipe for twenty years and now my family expects the chili sauce to be at the table as a regular condiment.